 Department of Earth and Environmental Science: Graduate Program

-The Department of Earth and Environmental Science offers instruction and research training leading to the M.Sc. degree with two options.
-One option involves five courses and a thesis.
-The other option is offered in conjunction with the Nova Scotia Community College - Centre of Geographic Sciences Campus (CoGS), Lawrencetown, N.S., and involves completion of a Diploma in Remote Sensing or a Diploma in Geographic Information Systems, followed by three 3 h courses at Acadia and a thesis.
-Courses and research supervision in both options are offered in the general areas of igneous petrology, metamorphic petrology, regional tectonics, applied geochemistry, economic geology, sedimentology, Precambrian environmental evolution, Quaternary geology, and environmental Earth science.
+The Department of Earth and Environmental Science offers instruction and research training leading to the M.Sc. degree in Geology.
+Normally, the degree requires five courses and a thesis.
+Students enrolled in the Diploma in Remote Sensing or a Diploma in Geographic Information Systems program at the Nova Scotia Community College - Centre of Geographic Sciences Campus (CoGS), Lawrencetown, N.S., may be eligible to enroll at Acadia with reduced requirements.
+Courses and research supervision are offered in the general areas of igneous petrology, metamorphic petrology, regional tectonics, applied geochemistry, economic geology, sedimentology, Precambrian environmental evolution, Quaternary geology, and environmental Earth science.
 Candidates normally require at least two full academic years (September to April) plus the intervening summer to complete the M.Sc. requirements.
-Candidates in the joint M.Sc. program with CoGS will spend the first nine months at the College of Geographic Sciences and are likely to require a subsequent 16 months to complete the M.Sc. requirements.
+Candidates who have completed the Diploma in Remote Sensing or a Diploma in Geographic Information Systems program at CoGS are likely to require 16 months to complete the M.Sc. requirements after receiving the diploma.

 The M.Sc.
 (Applied Geomatics) program is also available in Earth Science.
 See the Graduate Studies website for details.
 M.Sc.
 Applied Geomatics